7 Tips For a Fabulous Flower Garden When Transitioning to Fall

 I find that when the flower garden is lacking color and interest, flowerpots and containers will brighten things up quickly.

-Adding a pumpkin or two to a fall container will really create some pizazz to your autumn garden, adding both color and texture.
+Adding a pumpkin or two to a fall container will create some pizazz to your autumn garden, adding both color and texture.

 4. Create Areas of Interest in the Garden to Transition to Fall